meatnordrink/notebook/ads/ads.md

   * Performing quite badly.
 Turned off all but two okay-performing ads; cloned an ad-group for US-New York City, seeing if just running them as fall ads helps. **check** Depending on the results of that, try just northern US.
     * US-minus-NY group doing decent; NY-only not spending.
 Paused that, removed NY exclusion.
 (Nov 11)
+      * Doing alright as pan-US.
+Disabled breakfast ad, as it had better CPC, but lower conversion (people probably thought it was for food.)
+(Nov 25)
   * **Do** Try winter-prep squirrel ad.
 (Target at northern US.)

 * *Anxiety*